jpace121/Spring-Friction-Curve/README.md

 ##Installation##

-The code has been tested to compile with clang on Mac OSX with the following options:
+Compilation tested on Mac OSX using clang.
+Using **make** compile with:
 ```
-clang -Wall -O4 mathtest.c -o mathtest
+make all
 ```

 No guarantee code will compile with any other options on any other systems.
 (I'm ~90% sure it won't work on Windows.)